- 1. Père-Lachaise Cemetery, Paris

 Carmen Miranda, Antonio Carlos Jobim (composer of "The Girl from Ipanema"), and aviation pioneer Alberto Santos-Dumont were laid to rest in this cemetery owned and operated by a Catholic charity founded by the Portuguese during colonial times.
-It is a place filled with tombs and mausoleums, and due to its famous personalities, it is known as "the cemetery of the stars."
+It's a place filled with tombs and mausoleums and, due to its famous personalities, it's known as "the cemetery of the stars."

-Karl Marx is just one of the names found on the many stones of this cemetery, but it is mostly known as a filming location for horror movies, including "Taste the Blood of Dracula" and "From Beyond the Grave."
-A tour takes visitors past decaying tombstones and shrubbery for one of London's spookiest experiences.
+Karl Marx is just one of the names found on the many stones of this cemetery, but it's mostly known as a filming location for horror movies, including "Taste the Blood of Dracula" and "From Beyond the Grave."
+A tour takes visitors past decaying tombstones and shrubbery, for one of London's spookiest experiences.

 Unlike many other famous cemeteries, this one does not have the graves of well-known personalities.
-Instead, it is the 15th century burial ground of 12,000 Jewish souls.
+Instead, it's the 15th-century burial ground of 12,000 Jewish souls.
 It's one of Europe's most haunting sites, covered in old gravestones.

 This graveyard next to a church in central Edinburgh is reputedly haunted.
 That may stem from the eerie feeling visitors get when they see the thousands of 17th-century graves with carvings of skeletons, and when they know that this is also the site of a 17th-century prison.
 A number of paranormal sightings were reported here in the 1990s. but it is now a tourist attraction.